NemoRashed/NemoRashed/Readme.md

 - 🔭 Check out my Portfolio: https://nimcorashiid.netlify.app/
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: To be professional web developer.
 - ⚡ Fun fact: I love to draw and drink coffe 😊

 ---